Remembering Past United States Presidential Elections

 I did not vote in the past three elections of 2004, 2008, and 2012, because of having lived overseas in Thailand and neglecting to cast absentee ballots.
 My actions were definitely due to apathy and dissatisfaction with the Iraq War.

 The Election of 2016

-Once again I will not be participating in the Presidential election in 2016.
-Although I strongly support the Republican candidate Donald Trump and despise the policies and character of Hilliary Clinton, I will not be casting an absentee ballot.
-Since Wisconsin is almost certain to be a "blue state," my vote wouldn't matter anyway.
-Still, I am holding out hope that Trump will be elected.
+Once again I did not participate in the Presidential election in 2016.
+Although I strongly supported the Republican candidate Donald Trump and despised the policies and character of Hilliary Clinton, I still did not cast an absentee ballot.
+Since Wisconsin was almost certain to be a "blue state," I thought my vote wouldn't matter anyway.
+I was elated in learning that Trump had been elected President.

 Throughout my life, my political views have changed from being socially and fiscally liberal to becoming conservative.
 I am afraid that the United States will be on a steep path of decline if there are any more future assaults on its conservative traditions.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.